AlwaysBeCalm/my_wallet/README.md

 3. after that every time you want to run the app
     * on widows just double click main.py which is in src folder
-    * on linux or mac os open terminal in src folder then *python3 main.py*
+    * on linux or mac os open terminal in src folder then execute *python3 main.py*